CyrilleMesue/cyrillemesue.github.io/_pages/about.md

 * Showcase my skills and Achievements.

 ### Vision
-* Be part of new breakthroughs in medical diagnostics, prognostics and companion diagnostics, as well as advancements in biomedical research.
+* Be part of new breakthroughs in medical diagnosis, prognosis and companion diagnosis, as well as advancements in biomedical research.
 * Be part of great Innovation in biomedical technologies.
 * Contribute to the making of a healthier world.